Core focus

 Step-1

-Clarify client and programme goals; assess Americas channels and compliance boundaries; align HQ resources with regional priorities.
+Clarify client and program goals.
+Assess Americas channels and compliance boundaries.
+Align headquarters resources with regional priorities.

 Solution & alignment